t-veor/adventofcode/README.md

 ### Rust

+### 2023 onwards

+Rust solutions are set up in a cargo workspace for each year.
+To run e.g. the day 7 solution for 2023, `cd 2023`, and then run `cargo run --bin day07`.

+### Prior to 2023

 I use [`rust-script`](https://github.com/fornwall/rust-script) to run Rust files as scripts.
 After installing by running `cargo install rust-script`, `cd` to the correct directory and run `rust-script filename.rs`.
 There are some helper